zackstout/Footprint-Extended/README.md

 - [x] Forgot password is working.
 Don't forget you need to include `dotenv` to access `process.env`, and you need to `heroku config:set GOOGLE_EMAIL=****` and same for password to tell Heroku about them.
 - [x] Security for Forgot password -- don't let user just go to that URL and change anyone's PW...
   - Should be easy fix: instead of going to '/:id', go to '/:secretCode', and then do a GET route for the relevant user.
+- [x] Some trickiness with `orderBy` and `$index`...
+Ok, we just changed the service functions to alter order.
+- [x] Only showing "check for validation code" once email has been sent.
+  - [ ] Should send custom alert if email failed.

 ## Next Steps:
 ### To discuss: